Lattingtown Baptist Church

-Lattingtown Baptist Church is a historic Baptist church located at Lattingtown, Ulster County, New York.
+Lattingtown Baptist Church is a historic Baptist church located at Lattintown, Ulster County, New York.
 The meeting house form building was built about 1810 during the Federal period.
 It is a two-story, heavy timber-frame structure with queen post and purlin roof framing.
 It was extensively renovated during the 19th century to add an eclectic blend of Gothic and picturesque-inspired elements.
 Also on the property is the church cemetery, with burials dating to 1817; privy; and stone walls.

 It was listed on the National Register of Historic Places in 2010.